 You are here

-Since their first album in 1995, LOS AMIGOS INVISIBLES have developed a sound based on the “gozadera” - an irresistible fusion of Latin rhythms with fiery funk and lounge music.
-The band got their first break when David Byrne from the Talking Heads discovered one of their albums in a Manhattan record shop.
-He immediately called the band up in their native Venezuela and signed them to his label: Luaka Bop.
+Since their first album in 1995, LOS AMIGOS INVISIBLES have developed a sound based on the “gozadera” – an irresistible fusion of Latin rhythms with fiery funk and lounge music.
+The band got their first break when David Byrne (Talking Heads) discovered one of their albums by chance in a Manhattan record shop.
+He immediately called the band up in their native Venezuela and soon after, signed them to his label: Luaka Bop.
 Byrne opened doors for the band across the globe and Los Amigos Invisibles soon became an international touring machine.

 Los Amigos Invisibles have toured in over 60 countries.
 They’re latest release, ‘Commercial,’ was awarded a Latin GRAMMY for “Best Alternative Album”; the band’s fifth-career GRAMMY Nomination.
 They have recorded six studio albums, one live DVD/CD, have set up a record label and have been in the music business for eighteen years with high hopes to continue doing what they love for years to come.